How to Sample Paint Colors

 the wrong way to sample with samplize

-How does this colour look to you?
+How does this color look to you?
 Think about its depth and undertones, in particular.
+It seems pretty passive and light, right?

 Take another look at it in this next photo…